skip to content

 Aims

-1. to expose students to a wide range of areas of physics at a level which will give them a critical understanding of current research;
+1. expose students to a wide range of areas of physics at a level which will give them a critical understanding of current research;

-2. to give all students experience of research by carrying out an original project, often at a level capable of publication;
+2. give all students experience of research by carrying out an original project, often at a level capable of publication;

-3. to provide what is needed to proceed to research or other activity in physics (and other sciences) at the highest international standards.
+3. provide what is needed to proceed to research or other activity in physics (and other sciences) at the highest international standards.

 Learning outcomes

-At the end of the course students should
+At the end of the course students should:

 1. have had experience of a number of broad areas of physics from a choice of options, taken to an advanced level, at which current research can be appreciated in some depth;